Skip to content

 JAX function transformations are extremely flexible

 JAX is capable of transforming entire programs with jax.jit, jax.grad, and jax.vmap across many accelerators.
 Cryo-EM is exploding with new exciting research applications, which are highly varied in how exactly to deploy and optimize a forward model.
-Deploying function transformations happens to be an extremely useful programming model towards this end: all we need to do is write the forward model, and users can take control of how to use it in practice.
+Function transformations happen to be an extremely useful programming model towards this end: all we need to do is write the forward model, and users can take control of how to use it in practice.

 CryoJAX is simple to maintain